MaryamMansour/bit-nine-test/README.md

 MVVM Architecture: The website is built using the Model-View-ViewModel (MVVM) architecture, which separates the user interface from the underlying data and logic, making it easier to maintain and scale.

 **Technologies Used**
-Firebase Authentication
+-Firebase Authentication

-Firebase Cloud Database
+-Firebase Cloud Database

-MVVM Architecture
+-MVVM Architecture

-Flutter Framework
+-Flutter Framework

 **How to Use**
-Sign up for an account or log in using an existing account.
+-Sign up for an account or log in using an existing account.

-Browse the content and interact with the website as desired.
+-Browse the content and interact with the website as desired.

-Future Development
+**Future Development**
-Mobile App: Since this project is built using Flutter, it can easily be developed into a mobile app for iOS and Android devices.
+-Mobile App: Since this project is built using Flutter, it can easily be developed into a mobile app for iOS and Android devices.

-Firebase Hosting: The website can be deployed using Firebase’s hosting service, which provides fast and secure hosting for web apps.
+-Firebase Hosting: The website can be deployed using Firebase’s hosting service, which provides fast and secure hosting for web apps.